codebytes/kubernetes-resiliency/slides/Slides.md

 ---

 ### Single Points of Failure

-- Avoiding single points of failure ensures that your cluster remains operational in case of component failure.
+- Avoid single points of failure to maintain operational cluster resilience.
-- Distributing workloads across multiple nodes, availability zones, and regions.
+- Distribute workloads across multiple nodes, availability zones, and regions.
 - Use replication controllers or replica sets to maintain multiple replicas of your applications.
 - Configure your load balancer to distribute traffic across multiple nodes.
 - Employ a multi-master setup for etcd and the Kubernetes control plane components.